 The EDCL is an optional hardware unit providing read/write access to the AHB bus through ethernet using an UDP based protocol.
 It operates in parallel with the MAC DMA and does not interfere with the normal network traffic other than lowering performance.
 Speeds up to 90 Mbit/s effective throughput have been achieved when accessing the AHB bus through the EDCL using the GRMON debug monitor.

 The GRETH is inherently portable and can be implemented on most FPGA and ASIC technologies.
-The table below shows the approximate area and frequency for two different GRETH configurations on Altera Stratix, Xilinx Virtex2 and ASIC technologies.
+Estimation of the resource utilization for the GRETH can be found here:

 The GRETH core is freely available in VHDL source code under the GNU GPL license.
 It can also be licensed commercially, either stand-alone or as part of the GRLIB IP library.